 Are you looking for exciting and creative ways to teach your students about water conservation, and pollution reduction?

-The City of Corona’s Department of Water and Power in partnership with the RCRCD provides a free and engaging classroom presentation and materials about water.
+The City of Corona’s Utilities Department in partnership with the RCRCD provides a free and engaging classroom presentation and materials about water.

 A Resource Educator from the RCRCD can visit your school to conduct a hands-on classroom program to demonstrate water concepts and help your students learn about sustainable water use.